Buying or building a house in New Zealand

-Under the proposed legislation, someone who holds a permanent resident visa, and has been living here for at least a year - including at least 183 days in the past year - will still be able to purchase a home.
-However, details of the proposed changes are still being worked through.
+Under the new legislation, someone who holds a resident visa, and has been living here for at least a year - including at least 183 days in the past year - will still be able to purchase a home.

-The changes to the legislation are expected to be finalised and implemented in early 2018.
+The changes to the legislation are expected to be finalised and implemented in late 2018.

 The purchase process

 Most home and land sales are completed using a real estate agent, with a smaller number of sales made privately.
 In either case, it is wise to get independent advice from a lawyer experienced in home buying (‘conveyancing’) before you make an offer.

 You can find a lawyer using the website of the New Zealand Law Society.
 Under ‘area of practice’ click on ‘Property’.